pingeplin/slipstream/README.md

 ## Features

-- **Google Drive Integration**: Automatically lists and downloads receipt images (JPG, PNG, PDF) from a specified folder.
+- **Google Drive Integration**: Automatically lists and downloads receipt images (JPG, PNG, PDF) from a specified folder in parallel.
-- **AI-Powered Extraction**: (Planned) Uses Google Vision OCR and Anthropic Claude Haiku to extract merchant names, dates, amounts, and line items.
+- **AI-Powered Extraction**: Uses Google Vision OCR and Anthropic Claude 3.5 Haiku with structured outputs to extract merchant names, dates, amounts, and line items.
-- **Google Sheets Export**: (Planned) Seamlessly appends structured receipt data to your spreadsheets.
+- **Google Sheets Export**: Seamlessly appends structured receipt data to your spreadsheets in batch.
-- **Smart URL Parsing**: Supports both Google Drive Folder IDs and full sharing URLs.
+- **Smart URL Parsing**: Supports both Google Drive Folder IDs and full sharing URLs, as well as Google Sheets URLs.
+- **Streaming Pipeline**: Processes files as soon as they are downloaded for maximum efficiency.

 ## Getting Started